Vigo: Transport

-Urban transport is provided by buses by Vitrasa Transportation.
+Urban transport is provided by buses by Vitrasa.

 Economy

 Vigo is characterized by a diversified economy linked to the fishing sector, industry, trade, tourism and services.
 It is often considered with A Coruña one of the economic and industrial engines of Galicia.

 Fishing sector

 Vigo is the home port of many of the world's largest fishing companies, such as Pescanova and Iberconsa and the most important centre of the Galician canned and processed fish industries.

 The fishing sector in Vigo generates more than 32,000 direct and indirect jobs and a turnover of more than 1 billion euros per year.
 More than 660 fishing vessels are registered in the port of Vigo, making it one of the main ports for the marketing of fresh fish for human consumption in the world, with around 800,000 tonnes per year.

 Vigo regularly hosts congresses and trade fairs related to industrial fishing, such as the World Tuna Conference (biannually), Conxemar (annually), or the World Fishing Exhibition (which was held periodically from 1973 to 2009).

 Vigo is home of the European Fisheries Control Agency.